 Breakfast in the United Kingdom

 Just remember that it isn’t the healthiest of options and that much oil and carbs after a while isn’t good.
 While I exercise a lot as my Dr said ‘you can’t outrun a bad diet’.
 Keeping this to only a few times is probably better in the long run.
-British people typically only eat a breakfast like this as a treat.
+British people typically only eat a traditional breakfast like this as a treat.

 To make a full Welsh or full Scottish, local specialties like lava bread, potato scones or haggis may be added.